All Articles

 The Household Support Fund (HSF) is a government-funded scheme designed to help people who are struggling to afford basic living costs.

-The funding is provided by central government but distributed by local councils, which means eligibility rules, payment amounts, and application processes vary depending on where you live.
-The support is intended to help with essentials such as food, energy bills, and urgent household needs.
+The funding is provided by central government but distributed through local councils.
+That means eligibility rules, payment amounts and application processes vary depending on where someone lives.
+The support is intended to help with essentials such as food, energy and water bills, and urgent household needs.

 Who Can Apply?